-With this article we are exploring the unforgivingly hot landscapes of Oman while we learn more about the fascinating death belief of Mu Ghayeb.
+With this article we are exploring the unforgiving hot landscapes of Oman while we learn more about the fascinating death belief of Mu Ghayeb.
 In short, this refers to the deceased not being considered dead, but disappeared or stolen by an evil magician.
 Researchers have studied the Mu Ghayeb as a coping mechanism of grief.
 Let’s dive in this Arabian world of magic, denial and grief!

-Although over a third of Oman’s population (almost 5 million, 2019) is expats, virtually all Omanis are Muslims.
+Although over a third of Oman’s population (almost 5 million, 2019) is expats, virtually all Omanis are Muslim.
 Additionally, the country is geographically the most isolated region of the Arabian peninsula.
 The scorching-hot Rub’ al Khali desert on one side, and sea on all others have allowed Oman to keep many of its older customs.
-That applies particularly to people living away from the coasts of Oman, and, also, Oman’s famous maritime activity.
+That applies particularly to people living away from the coasts of Oman, and, therefore, Oman’s famous maritime activity.
 Interestingly, most Muslims in Oman follow the Ibadi school, rather than the more widespread Sunni and Shia schools.

 All these facts paint a very specific picture also in regards to Omani death beliefs and practices.

 Omani Muslims tend to be quite meticulous when it comes to their faith.
 For example, they strictly follow the Ramadan fasting and it is even prohibited to drink, eat or smoke publicly during this month.
 Folk traditional rituals and beliefs are also common and they co-exist with Islam.
-However, there is no sufi mysticism in Ibadi Islam, which has the largest following in Oman.
+However, there is no Sufi mysticism in Ibadi Islam, which has the largest following in Oman.

 This magician has obtained their magic by performing an atrocity like eating his offspring.
 After this magician casts his spell, the target suddenly dies – or so it seems!
 In reality, though the victim is still alive.
 However, since the family is not aware of that, they perform all the usual Islamic funeral rites.
 These include washing and engulfing the body, praying, and then burying their relatives.

 All the mourning of the close family members and friends suggests that they consider the deceased truly dead.
 That is not the case, though, with the family having certain expectations of what comes next: The buried relative will literally rise from the grave and run away until they find a cave.
 This will also become their new home during the day, while during the nighttime they wander the wilderness.
 Although this resembles the life of a vampire or a zombie, the risen dead eats just leaves according to the Mu Ghayeb.
-Additionally, they must do the bidding of the magician that cast the spell on them.
+Additionally, they must do the bidding of the magician that has enchanted them.

 Sightings of risen dead take place in different ways.
 At night, they may appear as wraiths to their loved ones.
 However during daytime, they may be seen in fast passing cars or in other rapidly changing ways.
 This makes it difficult for the family to verify the sightings.